Nimble Freelancer

 The mouse cursor can often get lost on the secondary monitor when using dual monitors, especially if it’s positioned off-screen.
 This can frustrate and lead to wasted time as you try to move the cursor.

 Make sure you’re using the latest drivers for your graphics card.
 You can find these on the website of your graphics card manufacturer.
 Next, open the Control Panel and click on “Mouse.”
 Then, in the “Pointer Options” tab, tick the box next to “Display pointer while dragging” and then click “OK.”
-This will keep the mouse pointer visible on-screen even when you’re moving it around.
+This will keep the mouse pointer visible on-screen while moving it around.
 Now, we need to change the direction of the mouse cursor.

 How to Change Mouse Direction on Dual Monitors?